CodeWiki2021/CodeWiki2021.github.io/rq3_tasks.md

     cm.postConcat(new ColorMatrix(mat));
 }
 }

 // Q1: The 180 (in line 4) can be modified to the values that are multiples of 60.
 (True/False, give the reason if false)
-// False.
+// A1: False.
 180 is used to transform from degree to radian.

 // Q2: The 180 (in line 4) is relevant to "Math.PI".
 (True/False, give the reason if false)
-// True.
+// A2: True.

-// Q2: The true descriptions about lumR, lumG, lumB (line 11-13) are ____. (multi-choice)
+// Q3: The true descriptions about lumR, lumG, lumB (line 11-13) are ____. (multi-choice)
-//     (hint: "lum" is the abbreviation of "luminance")
 //     A. they are the values of RGB
 //     B. they can be modified to any other values
 //     C. they can be modified to other three values whose sum is 1.0
 //     D. they can not be modified
-// D
+// A3: D
 ```

 ### Task 3